Faruque Ahmed (cricketer): In ICC Trophy

 Ahmed also played in two ICC Trophy tournaments, in 1990 and 1994.
 He scored 56 against Canada in 1990.
 There he shared a match winning partnership of 121 with MOM Nurul Abedin (105).
 Overall, he scored 69 runs in 3 innings (Avg.
 23.00).
 4 years later, leading the side, he had a disappointing time with the bat in Kenya.
 He scored 114 runs at an average of 19.00.

+Career

 As a captain

 In the domestic circuit, Ahmed proved himself as a successful captain very early in his career.
 This prompted the national selectors to make him the Bangladesh captain for the 1993–94 season.
 This however, didn't turn out to be a very good decision.
 Specially, in the 1994 ICC Trophy in Kenya, dissatisfaction among senior players combined with injury to key players meant that Bangladesh failed to reach the Semis despite being one of the pre-tournament favorites.